James Arness in ‘Gunsmoke’.

 50 best Western TV shows of all time

 If there's a genre of television that is associated with being iconically American, the Western would be the top contender.
 Visions of saloon doors swinging open as a spur-spangled stranger stands in the frame.
 Tumbleweeds toss along the road behind him.
 The ominous sound of over-plucked guitar strings and the stressed-out neigh of restless horses act as the soundtrack in the background.
-Guns, glistening and shining in the holster as they catch the eye of the audience.
+Guns glisten and shine in the holster as they catch the eye of the audience.
 It's quintessential Americana, and it makes for good television.

 Westerns were the most popular TV genre throughout the 1950s and 1960s, with classics like "Gunsmoke," "The Lone Ranger," and "Cheyenne."
-Westerns faded from the spotlight during most of the 1970s, '80s, and '90s, but the genre has been resurrected in recent history, with newcomers like "Deadwood," "Longmire," and "Yellowstone."
+Westerns faded from the spotlight during most of the 1970s, '80s, and '90s, but the genre has been resurrected in recent history with newcomers like "Deadwood," "Longmire," and "Yellowstone."
+The latter's final season premiered in November 2024, breaking viewing records for the already hugely popular show.

-Stacker compiled data from IMDb, as of April 2023, on all Western TV series and ranked them according to IMDb user scores, ties broken by votes.
-To qualify, the series, miniseries, or limited series had to have at least 500 IMDb user votes.
-Whether you're a gunslinging Western aficionado, or just cutting your teeth, there are dozens upon dozens of television Westerns to choose from.
+Of course, though, plenty of other series deliver the kind of gunslinging action that has long kept Western fans captivated.
+Stacker compiled data from IMDb, as of July 2023, on all Western TV series and ranked them according to IMDb user scores, ties broken by votes.
+The series had to have at least 500 IMDb user votes to qualify.
+Whether you're a gunslinging Western aficionado or just cutting your teeth, there are plenty of television Westerns to choose from.

 - IMDb user rating: 7.3